Port Ballona, California

 Port Ballona is an archaic place name for an area near the center of Santa Monica Bay in coastal Los Angeles County, where Playa Del Rey and Del Rey Lagoon are located today.
 Port Ballona was a planned harbor and town site from circa 1859 to 1903.
 The name comes from the Rancho La Ballona Mexican land grant.

-Port Ballona consisted of the current Del Rey Lagoon Park but conceptually embraced including the current Ballona Wetlands State Ecological Reserve alongside the estuarine river Ballona Creek which flows into the marsh and alongside the marsh within earthen levees that are soft-bottomed wetland soil.
+Port Ballona consisted of the current Del Rey Lagoon Park but conceptually also included the current Ballona Wetlands State Ecological Reserve alongside the estuarine river Ballona Creek, which flowed into and alongside the marsh within earthen levees built of soft-bottomed wetland soil.
+While these plans never came to fruition, and the area remains a primarily residential neighborhood, the wetlands immediately to the north were eventually developed into Marina del Rey, North America's largest man-made small-craft harbor.

 History

 In 1839, the Mexican government granted the Machados and Talamantes families title to Rancho La Ballona.

 In 1857, Benjamin D. Wilson, the mayor of Los Angeles, through foreclosure received title to a quarter of Rancho La Ballona.
 Later, in 1859, Wilson, for $5000, sold 3480 acres of Rancho La Ballona to George A. Sanford and John D. Young.
 During the Civil War, General George Wright ordered troops to secure Port Ballona against any Confederacy invasion; by 1862, a large force of 6,000 Union troops were at and near Port Ballona.
 The troop camp was called Camp Latham after Milton Latham.

 The Great Flood of 1862 turned the Port and the land around it into a swamp for six months.